schneebergerlab/GameteBinning/Pipeline.md

         scaffolder ${updatedgm}/final_manual_upd_map_group${i}.txt ${fa} >> scaffolder.log
     done

+This leads to,

+    scaffolded_final_manual_upd_map_group[1-8].fa

-Scaffod the contigs into chromosome-level assemblies for each haplotype-assembly in each linkage group,
+Scaffod the contigs into chromosome-level assemblies for each haplotype-assembly of each linkage group,

     scaf_dir=/path/to/do/scaffolding/
     cd ${scaf}